 National Italian American Foundation Scholarship Program - The NIAF will award scholarships and grants to outstanding students in the summer for use during the following academic year.
 The awards will be made on the basis of academic merit and will be divided between Italian American student who demonstrate outstanding potential and high academic achievements and those students from any ethnic background majoring or minoring in Italian American students or a related field and who demonstrate outstanding potential and high academic achievements.
 Scholarship awards range from $2,000 - $12,000.
 Deadline is mid-March.
 Website: www.niaf.org/scholarships/about.asp.

-Point Foundation Scholarship Program - Point Foundation is the nation's largest scholarship granting organization for Lesbian Gay Bisexual and Transgender (LGBT) students of merit.
+Point Foundation Scholarship Program - Point Foundation is the nation's largest scholarship granting organization for Lesbian Gay Bisexual Transgender and Queer (LGBTQ) students of merit.
 Point provides support through multi-year scholarships, leadership training, mentoring and hope to LGBT students who are marginalized because of their sexual orientation, gender identity or gender expression.
 Very strong academic performance is one characteristic that Point seeks in all of its applicants and subsequent scholars.
 Proven leadership and a desire to make a difference in the world are highly valued.
 Website: www.pointfoundation.org/.
-Deadline is early January.
+Deadline is early March.

 Tylenol Scholarship - The makers of Tylenol are giving away up to $250,000 in scholarships to students pursuing careers in healthcare.
 Scholarships from $1,000 to $10,000 will be available for undergraduate and post-graduate study.
 Applicants will be judged on leadership qualities and academic performance.
 Applications accepted February through mid-May.
 Website: scholarship.tylenol.com.

 Zola and Lawrence Nell Educations Trust - The Commerce Trust Company.
 Scholarship amounts vary.
 Applicants must be studying in the field of medicine and be a graduate of a high school in Sedgwick County, Kansas (i.e., Wichita, Kansas area).
 Grants and renewals may be conditioned upon such Grantee's engaging in the practice of the health profession for which he/she has received educational support, the period of time and the location of practice (Sedgwick County or the State of Kansas) to be agreed upon on a case-by-case basis.
 Deadline: April 15.
-Applicants can send completed application and all required documentation to The Commerce Trust Company, Attn: Brian Adams, PO Box 637, Wichita, KS 67201.
+Application and Additional Information.